Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Who can open a Section 125 plan?

-All types of employers can open a Section 125 plan, including C corporations, S corporations, partnerships, limited liability companies and sole proprietors.
-Government entities can also offer these types of benefits to employees.
+Most employers can open a Section 125 plan, including C corporations, S corporations, partnerships, limited liability companies and sole proprietors.
+Government entities can also offer these benefits to their employees.

 What does a Section 125 plan cover?